Kantor-Lab/Safeforest_CMU_data_dvc/README.md

 This data was collected the SafeForest project, in collaboration between CMU and multiple Portuguese consortium members.

 # Installation
+This project has a scripts submodule, so when you clone you need to do git clone --recursive.

 This data is managed using the [dvc](https://dvc.org/).
-Install `dvc` and run `dvc pull`.
+The data is stored in this [google drive folder](https://drive.google.com/drive/folders/1ZoxMD42sFr_EF5Ykfag2DdlOvfz9OT57), which needs to be shared with you.
+Install `dvc` with the `[gdrive]` dependency and run `dvc pull`.
+For linux, this might look like `pip install dvc[gdrive]`.
 The first time you do so, it will ask you to give DVC permissions to your Google Drive.
 Do so using the account I shared the data to.
-The data is large (~2TB) so if you want to pull a subset of it you can run `dvc pull <dvc filenames>` for the files you want.
+The data is large (~400GB) so if you want to pull a subset of it you can run `dvc pull <dvc filenames>` for the files you want.

 # Adding data
 I'd like to follow this naming convention: